microsoft/vscode-extension-samples/codelens-sample/README.md

 - Create a new file
 - Write anything
 - Click on the CodeLens for action example
-- Can be enabled or disabled by command palete
+- Can be enabled or disabled by command palette

 ## Demo